 Advertisement for the Pink Floyd concert on May 9, 1969 — Art by Rob Brown.
 Courtesy of Steve Jones and Charlie Hafen.

 Foster expressed high admiration for Pink Floyd’s performances in our interview, but admitted he also would have enjoyed getting more gigs at the Terrace as well.
-These two concerts occurred at the peak of general popularity for light shows, but surviving members of Pink Floyd continue to present visual spectacles while performing in massive arenas during the XXI Century.
+These two concerts occurred at the peak of general popularity for light shows among Baby Boom concert-goers.
+However, surviving members of Pink Floyd continue to present gigantic visual spectacles while performing in massive arenas around the world during the Twenty-First Century.

 Foster also mentioned disappointment when the Doors specifically requested “no light show” during their appearances at Lagoon’s Patio Garden in 1968.
 He described other times when he would both maintain a band under steady illumination and ‘do his job’ of presenting kinetic lighting effects for the enjoyment of the audience.

 Mike Foster decided to move to Los Angeles around 1971: “The whole thing started going south.
 The light show thing was passe …”